Feedbacks On eXtreme STorms by Ocean tuRbulent Mixing

 Introduction

+I propose to use autonomous underwater ocean glider vehicles with a newly developed airborne deployment system to measure ocean turbulence in extreme storms, such as hurricanes, typhoons, and tropical storms.
 These will be the first vertically resolved measurements of ocean turbulence in extreme storms, and will lead to a new understanding and improved estimates of the ocean mixing that is responsible for setting upper ocean temperatures - a crucial and poorly constrained feedback on storm intensity.

-Methodology
+Research Methodology

-By combining the observations with turbulence-resolving large eddy simulations, performed on high performance computational clusters, a new observationally-constrained model of the ocean-storm mixing feedback will be constructed that fills a much-needed gap in the coupling of extreme storms to the ocean.
+By combining the observations with turbulence-resolving large eddy simulations, performed on high-performance computational clusters, a new observationally-constrained model of the ocean-storm mixing feedback will be constructed that fills a much-needed gap in the coupling of extreme storms to the ocean.

 This is crucial since extreme storms are increasing in strength and frequency through climate change, and are leading to record damages and loss of life in coastal communities.
 Such measurements are only now possible, since my research team has played a major role in pioneering the use of microstructure turbulence measurements from autonomous underwater gliders, particularly in stormy conditions.